 While forums can bring tremendous advantages to your brand, it’s important to note that starting and maintaining a forum takes patience and lots of dedication.
 Nobody likes to post on an empty forum, so you’ll need to promote it through social media, inbound efforts and dedicated emails.

-In the beginning, moderators will need to create lots of topics; some will resonate among your members, while others won’t.
+In the beginning, moderators will need to create lots of topics; some will resonate with your members, while others won’t.
 Engaging an audience will take months, sometimes years, but eventually, a steady flow of topics and replies will be posted by your forum’s members.
 Because of its many benefits to your brand, an active, engaging forum is worth the wait!

 Bottom Line: A Future Road Map, Customer Retention, Reduced Cost